-The Board of Directors is responsible for the management of the activities of the Authority.
+The Board of Directors is responsible for governing the activities of the Port Authority.

 For a list of the current members of the Board of Directors please scroll down.